haripriya-ar/Natural-Disaster-Prediction-using-Machine-Learning/README.md

 ## 🙌 Acknowledgements

-- Datasets from Kaggle and UCGS
+- Datasets from Kaggle and UCCS
 - Streamlit for web app interface
 - Scikit-learn for ML models
 - Project guided by academic coursework